 Different domains, same principle: Multiplicity—arrange things so single actions achieve multiple objectives.

 This recognition—that fundamental patterns recur across seemingly unrelated domains—is one of the most powerful intellectual tools available.
 Universal principles are truths that transcend specific fields, explaining patterns in physics, biology, psychology, business, and human behavior using the same underlying logic.
+Before exploring specific universal principles, it helps to understand what a principle is and why it matters — specifically, how principles differ from rules and why that difference changes how you apply them.

 Understanding universal principles transforms how you think.
 Instead of learning thousands of disconnected domain-specific lessons, you recognize the same 10-20 fundamental patterns appearing everywhere.
-This recognition accelerates learning, enables transfer between fields, and provides reliable guides for thinking in novel situations where domain-specific knowledge doesn't exist yet.
+This recognition accelerates learning, enables transfer between fields, and provides reliable guides for decision-making in novel situations where domain-specific knowledge doesn't exist yet.

 What Makes a Principle Universal